NCAR/i-wrf/docs/Users_Guide/use-cases/matthew/windows.rst

 Follow the compute platform instructions for :ref:`compute-platform-windows` to launch a "Command Prompt" and an administrator on your Windows workstation.

-The following sections instruct you to issue numerous Linux commands in your shell.
+The following sections instruct you to issue numerous Windows and Linux commands in your shell.
 If you are not familiar with Linux, you may want to want to refer to `An Introduction to Linux <https://cvw.cac.cornell.edu/Linux>`_ when working through these steps.
 The commands in each section can be copied using the button in the upper right corner